 This implies that the programs should be power packed with measurable goals of the team and final business outcomes.

-Drafting an effective threat intelligence program requires a commitment to the threat intelligence team, a well-tested process, and the availability of technology.
+Drafting an effective threat intelligence program requires a commitment to the threat intelligence team, threat modeling tools, a well-tested process, and the availability of technology.
+By focusing on these three factors, the team can create a strong TI program.
+Drafting an effective threat intelligence program requires a commitment to the threat intelligence team, threat modeling tools, a well-tested process, and the availability of technology.
 By focusing on these three factors, the team can create a strong TI program.

 Cybersecurity may seem complex due to long-term commitment but following elementary principles can secure the environment.

 How to create a threat intelligence function that provides measurable value:

 Why do organizations need a threat intelligence plan?

 Even when security experts place all their efforts to defend their organization from adversaries, they are somehow falling behind due to the daily creation of new attacks.
 If the company is not ready for the latest attacks, adopting cyber threat intelligence can help in better decision making by studying the TTPs of threat actors.
 With proper utilization of threat intelligence program, firms can build solutions for advanced detection, incident response, and active controls to block malicious activities.
 In short, the TI program possesses predictive capabilities that can foresee potential threats.